mikedep333/duckpan-vagrant/README.md

 This project provides a Vagrant-based development setup for DuckPAN.

-This branch is intended to provide the complete DuckDuckHack VM.
+This branch contains the code (and manual steps) to create the complete DuckDuckHack VM that is available to download [here](https://github.com/duckduckgo/p5-app-duckpan#duckduckhack-development-virtual-machine).

 ### Installation